NickeyHab/Unity-Intro-Project/README.md

 # Unity-Intro-Project

-Project from a game dev course
+Project from a game dev course.
+Playable here: https://krabby12.itch.io/egg-parkour

 Learned: The basics of Unity like physics, objects, materials, prefabs, coding and how to build the game.
+* After that learning movement controls and making objects like projectiles.
+* Having health effects like dying when getting hit, restarting and adding sound effects.
+* Making levels with probuilder.

 ## git
 * Always on main: create branch(feature/branchname)